 In 2019 the GLT Admissions Policy for entry for the two selective schools (NHSG and WHSG) was amended to allow up to a 10% reduction in the entrance tests pass mark for any students in receipt of Pupil Premium.
+This was amended to 20% in 2024 for 2025 entry.
 These students were also given a higher priority in the oversubscription criteria with up to 35 places reserved for Pupil Premium students.
 Numbers of Pupil Premium students gaining places in these schools have been steadily increasing since then.